NathanVrieland/CSCI4200-notes/Chapter1/PartC.md

 ## Just-in-time compilers
 - initially translate programs to an intermediate laguage
-- then compiler subprograms as they are called
+- then compile subprograms as they are called
 - machine code kept for subsequent calls
 - widley used in java programs
 - in essence, delayed compilers